Jiongze-Yu/STKformer/README.md

 ```
 python evaluate.py --batch_size 1 --model_name STKformer_0_75_100_25 --data_path ./datasets/DSDF --load_ckpt ./weights/STKformer_0_75_100_25/model-best.pth
 ```
+Additionally, our model underwent TensorRT optimization for acceleration to meet engineering requirements.
+We first convert the `.pth` model to an ONNX format using `weights/pt2onnx.py`, and then convert it to a TensorRT `.trt` model.
+We used TensorRT version 8.6.1 on both Jetson AGX Orin and RTX 3090.
+The command for testing the TensorRT-optimized model is as follows.
 ```
 python evaluate.py --batch_size 1 --model_name STKformer_0_75_100_25 --data_path ./datasets/DSDF --load_ckpt ./weights/STKformer_0_75_100_25/model-best.trt
 ```

 ## Pre-trained Models
+The trained weight files for different datasets are listed below, including both `.pth` and `.trt` formats.

 <table>
 <thead>
   <tr>